Why Iran Won’t Be Joining the Shanghai Cooperation Organization Anytime Soon

 For starters, the hurdle of sanctions on Iran prevented its accession to the forum when it applied in 2008.
 Being under U.N. sanctions then, Tehran’s application was not considered seriously and it remained stuck as the organization stated that no country facing U.N. sanctions could join.

-After the nuclear deal with Iran was struck in 2015 and sanctions ended, the country’s accession became hot topic though the actual progress remained slow.
+After the nuclear deal with Iran was struck in 2015 and sanctions ended, the country’s accession became a hot topic though the actual progress remained slow.
 Now, in 2019, the sanctions are back completely as the nuclear deal got derailed.
 Iran’s SCO membership is out of the question even with the current sanctions being imposed by the U.S. instead of U.N.

 Trump called the nuclear deal with Iran the ‘the worst deal ever.’
 Photo: Nicholas Kamm, AFP